appoptics/appoptics-bindings-node/.github/README.md

 Development **must be done on Linux**.

 Building with node-gyp requires:
-* Python v3.6, v3.7, v3.8, or v3.9
+* Python (2 or 3 depending on version of npm)
 * make
 * A proper C/C++ compiler toolchain, like [GCC](https://gcc.gnu.org/)

 ### Project layout

 * `src` directory contains the C++ code to bind to liboboe.
-* `oboe` directory contains liboboe and its required header files. liboboe is downloaded from: https://files.appoptics.com/c-lib/10.1.1/.
+* `oboe` directory contains liboboe and its required header files. `liboboe` is downloaded from: https://files.appoptics.com/c-lib.
 Pre-release versions are at: https://s3-us-west-2.amazonaws.com/rc-files-t2/c-lib
 * `test` directory contains the test suite.
 * `.github` contains the files for github actions.
+* `dev` contains anything related to dev environament

 ### With Docker:

 1. Create a `.env` file and set: `AO_TOKEN_PROD={a valid production token}`.
 Potentially you can also set `AO_TOKEN_STG={a valid staging token}`
 2. Run `npm run dev` - this will create a docker container, set it up, and open a shell.
-3. Run `npm test` to make sure all is ok.

 ### Testing